philc/book-notes/thinking in systems - donella meadows.md

     * Each action in a system pulls it toward that actor's goals.
 If one actor manages to move the value of a stock towards their goals, the others will pull harder, until it's back to equilibrium.
-    * If you calm down, those who are pulling against you will calm down too.
-This is what happened in 193 when Prohibition ended in the United States; the alcohol-driven chaos also largely ended."
+    * "If you calm down, those who are pulling against you will calm down too.
+This is what happened in 1933 when Prohibition ended in the United States; the alcohol-driven chaos also largely ended."
     * "The most effective way of dealing with policy resistance is to find a way of aligning the various goals of the subsystems, usually by providing an overarching goal that allows all